 Subway journeys can offer more entertainment than any show on Broadway

-The NYC subway can be far from pleasant at times with frequent delays and overcrowding at rush hour.
+The NYC subway can be far from pleasant at times, with frequent delays and overcrowding at rush hour.
 But it can also provide some of the fascinating experiences of living in NYC.
 You’ll see the whole of the city passing by along with a fair share of oddballs and nonconformists.
 Whether it’s two total strangers having a saxophone battle or a Buddhist monk chanting sutras, time on the subway always offers something unique.

 It’s pronounced House-ton, not Houston

 There’s no faster way to mark yourself as an outsider than to mispronounce Houston Street.
 Don’t make the mistake of pronouncing it like the city in Texas.
-This might seem trivial, but Houston Street is a crucial point of reference when traveling through Manhattan.
+It might seem trivial, but Houston Street is a crucial point of reference when traveling through Manhattan.

 You will do a lot of walking

 The Subway may be very efficient for getting around, but once at your stop, you’ll most certainly have a bit more to walk before reaching your destination.
-Distances in NYC are measured in blocks, not miles, and you’ll soon get used to walking a lot of them.
+Distances in NYC are, measured in blocks, not miles, and you’ll soon get used to walking a lot of them.
 Make sure you invest in a good pair of shoes with thick soles.
 The upside to this being that you’ll burn a lot of calories.

 Personal space does not exist

 If you’re not used to walking busy city streets, then it may take some time before you get comfortable with walking New York’s.
 An average day walking down a busy street will result in upwards of 10 people crashing into you.
-Instead of viewing it as a hostel act try and trick yourself into seeing it as a friendly gesture and go on with your day.
-Some days on the subway can feel like being inside a car compactor while nightclubs tend to be like a fun version of Black Friday.
+Instead of viewing it as a hostel act, try and trick yourself into seeing it as a friendly gesture and go on with your day.
+Some days on the subway can feel like being inside a car compactor, while nightclubs tend to be like a fun version of Black Friday.
 You’ll quickly find that almost no one in New York pays any mind to the notion of personal space.

 You’ll probably have to move at least three times while living there